 - In static GK part, focus on awards, books & authors and geography.

 Overall, you have to brace up to handle reasoning based questions requiring strong analytical application.
-Preparing the decision making section and the essay writing task should enable the XAT test taker to handle the test challenges more confidently.
+Preparing the decision making section should enable the XAT test taker to handle the test challenges more confidently.
 Concept strengthening should be followed by consolidation of application orientation and thereafter by an adequate number of practice tests.
 While attempting the paper, keep in mind the basics of time management, prioritization and striking a right balance between speed and accuracy!